nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `STUDENT_ID` should be a string made up of alphabetical characters and numbers, with no special characters or space.

 Examples:
-*  `find n/Anthony Yiqiao` Finds all contacts with the name "Anthony" and "Yiqiao".
+*  `find n/Anthony Yiqiao` Finds all contacts with the name "Anthony" and/or "Yiqiao".
 *  `find id/A0123456H` Finds all contacts with the student ID "A0123456H".

 ### Listing students : `list students`